 After the election of Donald Trump by the electoral votes of "red" states, I resolved to challenge my feelings of incredulity and animosity towards those states by visiting as many of them as I can while Trump is in office and making paintings about my experiences there.
-From January 2017 through January 2021, I am taking short trips to a few red states each year.
+From January 2017 through January 2021, I am taking short trips to several red states each year.
 While there, I talk to people, take pictures, and make notes and drawings.
 Then I come back to my studio in Seattle and make a group of paintings based on my experiences in each state.
 My primary goals for this project are to make contact with red states (specifically the people and landscapes they contain) and to make paintings.

 In each state I visit, I am asking people who live there where they think I should go in their state.
 I ask them to choose a place that they think is important in some way - which I have left open to their interpretation and has varied widely!
 Some have told me to go to popular tourist destination landscapes like the Grand Canyon.
 Some have told me to go to places that have been significant to them personally, like the oldest restaurant in Savannah where a young man’s disbelief in ghosts was bluntly put to an end.
 Some teens in North Carolina told me I should visit the projects where they live.
 Some have told me stories about important people in their state.
 In Natchez, Mississippi, the director of the Natchez Museum of African-American History and Culture told me the true story of Miss Nellie Jackson, who ran the longest-standing African American business in Natchez: a brothel.
 She was a loved, trusted member of the community and bailed freedom fighters out of jail.
 One night in the 1990’s she denied entry to a drunk white man.
 That night he burned her house down and she died a few days later.